-A Law Office Focused on BUSINESS & INTELLECTUAL PROPERTY LEGAL Challenges
+A Law Office Focused On Your Business & Intellectual Property Challenges

 Barbara I. Berschler, as a business lawyer and intellectual property attorney, has built a reputation for excellence by providing high-quality legal services to her business clients.
 Throughout Maryland, Northern Virginia and Washington, D.C., Barbara Berschler brings more than 30 years of experience looking out for the needs of her business clients, whether they operate in the continental United States or internationally.
 The Berschler Law Office, located in Rockville, MD, can be easily reached by clients from Montgomery County, Prince George’s County, Bethesda, North Bethesda, Rockville, the District of Columbia, Alexandria and Arlington Counties of Northern Virginia.
 Consultations by telephone are always welcome.

 IP News & Other Musings